Palestinian detainees report Israeli beatings, mistreatment as West Bank arrests surge

 "They put me in the military jeep.
 That's when the assault began," he told Reuters.

-Mr al-Qawasmi said his captors blindfolded and handcuffed him, took him away, accused him of being an Isis member, beat him and at some point removed the blindfold so he could see them point their rifles to his head as they threatened to kill him.
+Qawasmi said his captors blindfolded and handcuffed him, took him away, accused him of being an ISIS member, beat him and at some point removed the blindfold so he could see them point their rifles to his head as they threatened to kill him.

-The Israeli military did not respond to requests for comment on Mr al-Qawasmi’s case.
+The Israeli military did not respond to requests for comment on Qawasmi's case.

 Palestinian detainees and officials say Israel has conducted mass arrests in the occupied West Bank and East Jerusalem and that prisoners were increasingly facing physical assaults and humiliating treatment in Israeli detention facilities.